Table of Contents

 The Ba

-A falcon-like symbol with the head of a human, the Ba represents the spirit or personality of the deceased.
-It is believed that the Ba watches over the dead during the night and then flies off in the morning to influence the living world before returning after sunset.
-It’s a highly specific symbol with a specific meaning.
+The Ba, depicted as a falcon with a human head, represents the spirit or personality of the deceased.
+Egyptians believed the Ba watched over the dead at night, flew off in the morning to influence the living, and returned after sunset.
+This symbol carries a highly specific meaning.

-The Ba isn’t the “full” spirit or soul of a person, but rather just an aspect of it.
-There’s also the Ka which is the living spirit people receive when they’re born and the Akh which is the spirit that is their consciousness in the afterlife.
-In essence, the Ba can be viewed as a remnant of the deceased’s personality that remains in the world of the living.
+The Ba doesn’t represent the complete spirit or soul of a person but rather an aspect of it.
+Egyptians also recognized the Ka, the living spirit people receive at birth, and the Akh, the spirit that forms their consciousness in the afterlife.
+Essentially, the Ba represents a remnant of the deceased’s personality that continues to interact with the living world.

-The Ba’s bird-shape is likely derived from the belief that it flies around during the day, enacting the deceased’s will upon the world.
-The Ba may also be the reason why Egyptians started mummifying their dead, building tombs for them, and even sculpting statues of them when their bodies couldn’t be recovered – all to help the Bau (plural for Ba) find their way back every evening.
+The bird-like shape of the Ba likely stems from the belief that it flies during the day, carrying out the will of the deceased.
+This belief may also explain why Egyptians began mummifying their dead, building tombs, and sculpting statues when bodies couldn’t be recovered—all to help the Bau (plural for Ba) find their way back every evening.

 In modern-day art, the Ba can be a very meaningful symbol, be it as a tattoo, jewelry, a painting, or a sculpture as it symbolizes a person’s soul.